WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - act - description of action intent.
 Must be equal to "notify_watch_subscriptions"
 - iss - did:key of client identity key
 - ksu - key server for identity key verification
-- aud - did:key of Notify Server identity key
+- aud - did:key of Notify Server authentication key
 - sub - blockchain account that this request is associated with (did:pkh)

-Signed by: client identity key

 ## wc_notifyWatchSubscriptions response

 - act - description of action intent.
 Must be equal to "notify_watch_subscriptions_response"
-- iss - did:key of Notify Server identity key
+- iss - did:key of Notify Server authentication key
 - aud - did:key of client identity key
 - sub - did:key of the public key used for key agreement on the Notify topic
 - sbs - array of [Notify Server Subscriptions](./data-structures.md#notify-server-subscriptions)

-Signed by: Notify Server identity

 ## wc_notifySubscriptionsChanged request

 - act - description of action intent.
 Must be equal to "notify_subscriptions_changed"
-- iss - did:key of Notify Server identity key
+- iss - did:key of Notify Server authentication key
 - aud - did:pkh blockchain account that notify subscription is associated with
 - sbs - array of [Notify Server Subscriptions](./data-structures.md#notify-server-subscriptions)

-Signed by: Notify Server identity key

 ## wc_notifySubscriptionsChanged response

 - act - description of action intent.
 Must be equal to "notify_subscriptions_changed_response"
 - iss - did:key of client identity key
 - ksu - key server for identity key verification
-- aud - did:key of dapp identity key
+- aud - did:key of dapp authentication key

-Signed by: client identity key

 ## wc_notifySubscribe request

 - act - description of action intent.
 Must be equal to "notify_subscription"
 - iss - did:key of client identity key
 - ksu - key server for identity key verification
-- aud - did:key of dapp identity key
+- aud - did:key of dapp authentication key
 - sub - did:pkh of blockchain account that this notify subscription is associated with
 - scp - scope of notification types authorized by the user
 - app - dapp's domain URL

-Signed by: client identity key

 ## wc_notifySubscribe response

 - act - description of action intent.
 Must be equal to "notify_subscription_response"
-- iss - did:key of Notify Server identity key
+- iss - did:key of dapp authentication key
 - aud - did:key of client identity key
 - sub - did:key of the public key used for key agreement on the Notify topic
 - app - dapp's domain URL

-Signed by: dapp identity key

 ## wc_notifyMessage request

 - act - description of action intent.
 Must be equal to "notify_message"
-- iss - did:key of dapp identity key
+- iss - did:key of dapp authentication key
 - aud - did:pkh of blockchain account that notify subscription is associated with
 - sub - hash of the matching subscription payload
 - app - dapp's domain URL